 - Dr. David Jeremiah Turning Point

-1. What signs indicate that the End Times are near?
+1. Signs that the Rapture and End Times are Near

 The Rapture—the raising of the Church into heaven (1 Thessalonians 4:17)—is the next event on the prophetic calendar.
 The following signs indicate that the End Times are near.

 Many people will claim to be the Messiah and claim to have the answers for a troubled world.
 Jesus says to “take heed”—literally to keep our eyes open so we are not fooled.
 In the End Times, people will be crying desperately for leaders to deliver them, and they will seek mystics and religious leaders who claim to have deeper knowledge.

 As wars and dissension among groups of people begin to escalate, we know it is a sign of Christ’s return.
 The book of Revelation tells us that the Tribulation Period is filled with war—ceaseless, unending, terrible war—that will escalate until the world is involved.
 The Bible says that as we move toward the End Times, there will be constant talk of conflicts, border skirmishes, race wars, and national battles.

 Today, as you read this, millions of people in the world are going hungry, even though God has blessed us with a fruitful, abundant planet.
 As we get closer to the End Times, there will be more and more famine.
 There will also be earthquakes, something that science has said will happen.
 Christ also spoke of pestilence: the spread of new diseases.
 Our world is experiencing a spate of tragic new diseases that we are unable to control.

 The Sign of Deliverance Into the Tribulation